-INT ROD UCTION I 3

-I. PURPOSE AND CONTENT OF THE REPORT OF FACTUAL FINDINGS ON THE FINAL FINANCIAL REPORT

-I.1.
-I.2.
-I.1.
-General principles

-1.2. ial Report 4

-I.3.
-Reimbu ursement of the costs of the certification 5

-II.
-PRACTICAL GUIDELINES FOR THE BENEFICIARY AND ESSENTIAL BACKGROUND DOCUMENTS

-II.1. ssion of the Report of Factual Findings on the Final Financial 6

-II.2.
-II.2.
-Procedures to be carried out for the Report of Factual Findings on the Final Financial Report

-II.3.
-List of procedures to be performed and specific guidance

-II.3.1.
-General procedures 7

-II.3.2.
-Verification evidence 8

-II.3.3.
-Procedures to verify the conformity of expenditure with the budget and analytical review 9

-II.3.4.
-Selecting expenditure for verification and Expenditure Coverage 10

-II.3.5.
-Procedures to verify selected expenditure 10

-II.3.6.
-Quantification of exceptions 15

-II.3.7.
-Procedures to verify revenues 16

-III.
-GLO SSARY 17

-IV.
-ENGAGEMENT LETTER FOR THE REPORT OF FACTUAL FINDINGS ON THE FINAL FINANCIAL REPORT

-1. Responsibilities of the parties to the engagement 20

-2. Subject of the engagement

-3. Reason for the engagement

-4. Engagement type and objective 21

-5. Standards and ethics 21

-6. Procedures, evidence and documentation 22

-7. Reporting 22

-8. Other terms 22

-Annex 1 - Information about the Grant Agreement/Decision 23

-2 - List of specific procedures to be performed

-Annex 3 B - Compulsory report format and procedures to be performed 33
+INT RODI UCTION Ι 3 I. PURPOSE AND CONTENT OF THE REPORT OF FACTUAL FINDINGS ON THE FINAL FINANCIAL REPORT I.1.
+General principles I.2.
+Auditors eligible to deliver the Report of Factual Findings on the Final Financial Report I.3.
+Reimbu ursement of the costs of the certification 5 II.
+PRACTICAL GUIDELINES FOR THE BENEFICIARY AND ESSENTIAL BACKGROUND DOCUMENTS II.1. sion of the Report of Factual Findings on the Final Financial 6 II.2.
+Procedures to be carried out for the Report of Factual Findings on the Final Financial Report II.3.
+List of procedures to be performed and specific guidance 7 II.3.1.
+General procedures 7 II.3.2.
+Verification evidence 8 II.3.3.
+Procedures to verify the conformity of expenditure with the budget and analytical review 9 II.3.4.
+Selecting expenditure for verification and Expenditure Coverage 10 II.3.5.
+Procedures to verify selected expenditure 10 II.3.6.
+Quantification of exceptions 15 II.3.7.
+Procedures to verify revenues 16 III.
+GLO SSARY 17 IV.
+ENGAGEMENT LETTER FOR THE REPORT OF FACTUAL FINDINGS ON THE FINAL FINANCIAL REPORT 1.
+Responsibilities of the parties to the engagement 20 2.
+Subject of the engagement 3.
+Reason for the engagement 21 4.
+Engagement type and objective 21 5.
+Standards and ethics 21 6.
+Procedures, evidence and documentation 22 7.
+Reporting 22 8.
+Other terms 22 Annex 1 - Information about the Grant Agreement/Decision 23 Annex 2 2 - List of specific procedures to be performed 24 Annex 3 B - Compulsory report format and procedures to be performed 33